ObEngine/obengine.github.io/articles/windowing_dependencies.md

 - The interface is C code, you have to manage the lifetime of your objects
 - Too big of a dependency to embed in the repository

-SDL is still around and kicking, with a health amount of git contributions.
+SDL is still around and kicking, with a healthy amount of git contributions.

 ![SDL Git contributions](https://raw.githubusercontent.com/ObEngine/obengine.github.io/main/images/sdl_git_contributions.png)